 If you think this definition applies to your car accident case, you should contact our personal injury attorney for legal advice before speaking to your insurance representative.
-The Law Office of Richard Klein, a law firm in Baltimore, MD, provides further details about what qualifies as a personal injury under an insurance claim.
+Attorney Big Al and the Law Office of Richard Klein, a law firm in Baltimore, MD, provide further details about what qualifies as a personal injury under an insurance claim.
 To learn more, see Personal Injury.

 Damage That Accrues Medical Bills

 An auto collision can take a physical toll on the bodies of those involved in the accident.
 If you or another individual is severely hurt at the scene of the incident, you should call 911.
 Emergency services can provide prompt medical treatment.

 However, some people do not notice injuries until after they leave the scene of a car accident.
 If you notice soreness or pain, you should visit an urgent care center for a medical evaluation.
 Keep any paperwork or documentation related to your medical care related to the accident, as this may be used as evidence if you file a personal injury claim with your insurance company.

 If injuries related to a car accident interfere with your ability to go to work, you may be entitled to compensation in a personal injury claim.
 Any wages that you would have otherwise earned if you were not impeded by a car accident injury could qualify for this type of claim.